The not so simple side of money management

-“True wisdom comes to each of us when we realise how little we understand about life, ourselves and the world around us.” – Socrates
+“True wisdom comes to each of us when we realize how little we understand about life, ourselves and the world around us.” – Socrates

 You only have to take a stroll through any bookstore to get an idea of just how many different books there are related to all aspects of finances.
 It can be overwhelming but at the end of the day the core advice boils down to much the same thing: